aman-11/woodpecker-mcp-server/README.md

 1. Woodpecker CI triggers a pipeline.
 2. MCP Pipeline Server fetches logs and details.
 3. The server analyzes failures (last attempt only).
-4. Recurring/flaky issues are checked using Google Sheets.
-5. Prompt/Report is generated for developers.
+4. Prompt/Report is generated for developers.

 ## How It Works
 1. **User provides repoId and pipelineNumber** (from Woodpecker CI URLs)